Mathematics

 Curriculum Implementation

 An inclusive approach to teaching has been implemented at Calcot Schools and all lessons are planned and delivered in order to allow children to reach their potential, beginning with EYFS.
-Calcot Schools have taken their teaching strands from the National Curriculum and then based their progression of teaching on the White Rose Teaching sequence.
-From this, we create our learning challenges, using a range of resources to support the learning.
+Calcot Schools have taken their teaching strands from the National Curriculum and The National Oak Academy.
+Language is embedded across the school and all staff and children use the same key vocabulary.
+With support from SLT, year group leads and professional meetings, challenges are created (where appropriate) for independent learning.
+The challenges allow the children to move their learning on with no ceilings being put on any child.
+Content for the challenges is taken from a range of places:

-2. NCETM
+- NCETM

-3. Gareth Metcalf- I see Reasoning and I see Problem Solving
+- Gareth Metcalf- I see Reasoning and I see Problem Solving

-4. R2P criteria
+- R2P criteria

-5. Classroom Secrets
+- Classroom Secrets

-6. Non- Statutory DfE guidance
+- Non- Statutory DfE guidance

-7. Teachers’ own styles of questions
+- Teachers’ own styles of questions

 When planning and delivering a unit in maths, teachers embed and demonstrate elements of teaching through mastery in the following ways:

-2. The building upon basic skills in order to unpick the more challenging concepts
+- The building upon basic skills in order to unpick the more challenging concepts

-3. The Implementation of the Calculation Policy (Concrete> Pictorial> abstract).
+- The Implementation of the Calculation Policy (Concrete> Pictorial> abstract).

-4. The implementation of bar modelling and the language of part- whole from EYFS up to Y6.
+- The implementation of bar modelling and the language of part- whole from EYFS up to Y6.
 Part- Whole is used as a way of unpicking mathematical problems

-5. Children are encouraged to draw pictures in order to aid their understanding.  Inclusion of the real- life context.
+- Children are encouraged to draw pictures in order to aid their understanding.
+Inclusion of the real- life context.

-6. Mathematical discussions through probing questions, such as: How do you know?
+- Mathematical discussions through probing questions, such as: How do you know?
 Is she/ he right?
 What would happen if?
 Always, sometimes, never?
 True or False?

-7. The use of Stem Sentences in order to develop talking around maths and Oracy.
+- The use of Stem Sentences in order to develop talking around maths and Oracy.
 For example: There are_____ equal groups and in each group there are______ objects

-8. The use of resources in order to allow all children to access learning (Numicon, dienes, Base 10, double sided counters, place value counters, manipulatives, place value grids, arrow cards)
+- The use of resources in order to allow all children to access learning (Numicon, dienes, Base 10, double sided counters, place value counters, manipulatives, place value grids, arrow cards)

-9. Opportunities to explore concepts in ‘Greater Depth.’
+- Opportunities to explore concepts in ‘Greater Depth.’

 Curriculum Impact

 Children at Calcot speak about Maths with confidence and enthusiasm.
 They are able to make links with the real world and have a good understanding of why we learn things.
 Children are becoming more confident with reasoning and explaining mathematical concepts.
 This is evident in their lessons and within their books.
 Children are able to articulate using key vocabulary and are beginning to develop full sentences when answering questions in the classroom.
 Children of all abilities feel happy to use resources in order to support their learning and can be very independent in doing this.
 They are able to use basic skills in order to approach more challenging concepts higher up the school.
-Staff spend time crafting lessons that allow all children to practise fluency, problem solving and reasoning at whatever level they are working at.
+Staff spend time crafting lessons- in line with The National Oak Academy- that allow all children to practise fluency, problem solving and reasoning at whatever level they are working at.
 This is also evident in books and conversations with the children.

 News!